 ALL YOU WANTED TO KNOW AND MORE

-WILL MEDICARE COVER IT?
+WILL INSURANCE COVER IT?

 The short answer?
 Maybe.
 The TravelScoot is classified as an electric convenience vehicle (ECV).
 Medicare is very strict and generally will not pay for anything that increases your mobility outside of the home.
-Your physician may write a prescription for one, but the insurance companies don't see travel as a medical necessity.
+Your physician may write a prescription for one, but the insurance companies may not see travel as a medical necessity.
 As a general rule, Medicare will only approve reimbursement of a mobility scooter (non-travel type) if the individual is unable to operate a manual wheelchair and the scooter is medically required to sustain the individual's daily living within the 4 walls of their home.
 A person who can stand and walk short distances generally may not be approved by Medicare for any type of three-wheeled mobility scooters.
 In some cases, Medicare has helped individuals pay for three-wheeled scooters as an exception.
 Most customers will have to be declined to begin the appeal process to get the scooter approved as an exception.
 This should be discussed with Medicare directly.
 It should be noted that if your doctor has given you an RX for a travel scooter, then you may be able to work with your secondary insurance company to provide you with a reimbursement.
 You should also ask your physician to indicate that you need a lightweight device because of your limited ability to lift things.
 You may ask your physician if there is a weight limit for you to lift as this may help the insurance company with their decision to approve reimbursement.

 Please note that we are unable to process any insurance forms, claims, or prescriptions.
 Click here to learn about Medicare guidelines.